How Long Can Solar Battery Power a House During an Outage?

 Your electricity needs during a power outage

-During a power outage, it’s recommended to budget electricity for the most necessary things first and then make a plan for the remainder capacity.
+During a power outage, it’s recommended to budget electricity for the most necessary things first and then make a plan for the remainder of the capacity.
 For many homeowners, the list of priorities includes:

 - Kitchen and cooking